caiks/WBOT02/README.md

 ```
 The growth rate declines slightly, so we proceeded with the default threshold.

 In order to see if there is some qualitative difference between *models* 10 to 13, we would like to try to judge if *likely* locations are clustered for different images.
-That is, we want to show the *likelihood* density over an image.
+That is, we want to show the various measures of *likelihood* density over an image.
 See [generate_contour](#generate_contour) above for a description of how we did this.

 For an input image of